-Here you will find out everything you need to know about LLCs, including the advantages of an LLC versus other business entities, how to form an LLC in your state, what to put in an LLC operating agreement, and how LLCs are taxed.
+Here you’ll find out everything you need to know about this type of entity, including the advantages of an LLC versus other business entities, what to put in an operating agreement, and how LLCs are taxed.

 Nolo can help you create your LLC.
-Use Nolo's Online LLC to form your LLC or, for a list of Nolo's business formation books, forms, and online applications, see the Business Formation section of our store.
+Use Nolo's Online LLC to form your business or, for a list of Nolo's business formation books, forms, and online applications, see the Business Formation section of our store.

 Alabama